AbhixGupta/Vagrant-Setup/README.md

 end
 ```
 ### Communication between different Machines.
 To establish a communication between different running virtual machines we need to install Vagrant hostmanager Plugin.
 This helps the machine on the same network to communicate with their hostname.
+Make sure to add correct IP addresses in the file.
 ```bash
   vagrant plugin install vagrant-hostmanager
 ```